trinker/validateMake/inst/extradocs/README.txt

-1. Install R in your C directory: https://cran.r-project.org/bin/windows/base/
-    - Looks like: C:\R\R-3.2.3\bin\x64\R.exe
-2. Install RTools in your C directory: https://cran.r-project.org/bin/windows/Rtools/
-3. Move the `TestCore` file to your Desktop (e.g., C:\Users\trinker\Desktop\TestCore)
-    - Use validateMake package for easy install: if (!require("pacman")) install.packages("pacman") pacman::p_install_gh('trinker/validateMake')
-        validateMake::validate_make()
+This app is a validator program for validating data inputs against a Campus Labs core data dictionary of expected file and variable types.

+Usage:

-4. Move an institution core data file inside of TestCore
+1. Move an institution core data file inside of 'Desktop/TestCore'
-5. Click button.bat/button file
+2. Click 'button.bat' (may appear as just 'button')

+Output:

-The institution core data file will be moved to the Desktop with a '`Reports' file inside that contains the validation report for that institution.
+The institution core data file will be moved to 'Desktop/VALIDATED_DATA/INSTITUTION_NAME_HERE' with a '`Reports' file inside that contains the validation report for that institution.
+A second validation file, 'PersonIdentifier_Report.txt' will also be located in '`Reports' and has info on the 'personID' comparisons against the '`'Accounts/AccountImports/xxx.cxv' file.